 Running low on cards?
 Hand and Foot card games use a lot of cards.
 So, this online version starts with one more deck then the number of players.
 The 200 Round (tail game) uses even more cards, so 2 additional decks are added when playing it.
 If the draw deck runs low, the game automatically adds an extra deck to the draw pile.

 Guests always play FREE.
-Table hosts pay $5 a month (save 20% by paying $48 for a full year) to host a table.
+Table hosts pay $48 for a full year to host a table.
+Try 2 weeks for only $2 to see if you like the game.
 Contact HandandFoot @ northwestpages.com for details.

-For a more detailed look at how the game works, check out the Help page.
+For a more detailed look at how the game works, check out the Game Help page.